-Texas Tech University Health Sciences Center School of Population and Public Health and the School of Pharmacy offer a combined Pharm D/MPH degree program for eligible students interested in training preparatory to a career in Pharmacy and Population Health.
+Texas Tech University Health Sciences Center School of Population and Public Health and the School of Pharmacy offer a combined PharmD/MPH degree program for eligible students interested in training preparatory to a career in Pharmacy and Public Health.

-The Pharm D/MPH curriculum is designed to accommodate the academic needs of the students.
-Students commonly enter the program the summer semester before entry to pharmacy school at TTUHSC.
-Students typically begin in the summer after graduation from college and begin taking Public Health courses online.
-In early August, Pharm D/MPH students matriculate in the pharmacy school and begin their Pharm D course work.
+Students typically begin in the summer before entry to pharmacy school at TTUHSC and begin taking Public Health courses online.
+In early August, PharmD/MPH students matriculate in the pharmacy school and begin their Pharm D course work.
 Students will continue to take public health courses during the summer semesters.
-Students will transfer nine hours of School of Pharmacy course work to complete the MPH program.
+Students will transfer nine hours of School of Pharmacy course work to complete the 45 hours required for the MPH program.

-Upon completion of the MPH requirements, Pharm D/MPH students will receive their Master of Public Health diploma in conjunction with graduation from the School of Pharmacy.
+Upon completion of the MPH requirements, PharmD/MPH students will receive their Master of Public Health diploma in conjunction with graduation from the School of Pharmacy.
 Students are encouraged to attend the SPPH commencement ceremony.
 Graduates in August, December and May are all recognized at one ceremony held in May of every year.
-Pharm D/MPH students will attend the School of Pharmacy commencement upon completion of the pharmacy degree, at which time they will receive special recognition.
+PharmD/MPH students will attend the School of Pharmacy commencement upon completion of the pharmacy degree, at which time they will receive special recognition.